-A very informative definition of transfer learning is given in (Pan and Yang, 2010): given a source domain $(\mathcal{D}s)$ with its related task $(\mathcal{T}s)$ , and a target domain $(\mathcal{D}t)$ with its related task $(\mathcal{T}t)$ , transfer learning aims to improve the performance of learning the task's predictive function at the target domain, using the knowledge obtained on learning the predictive function in $\mathcal{D}s$ and $\mathcal{T}s$ , for $\mathcal{D}s \neq \mathcal{D}t$ or $\mathcal{T}s \neq \mathcal{T}t$ .
-Also, according to (Pan and Yang, 2010), transfer learning algorithms can be characterised by (1) which information is transfered; (2) how it is transfered; and, (3) when it is transfered.
+A very informative definition of transfer learning is given in [11]: given a source domain (\mathcal{D}s) with its related task (\mathcal{T}s) , and a target domain (\mathcal{D}t) with its related task (\mathcal{T}t) , transfer learning aims to improve the performance of learning the task's predictive function at the target domain, using the knowledge obtained on learning the predictive function in \mathcal{D}s and \mathcal{T}s , for $\mathcal{D}s \neq \mathcal{D}t$ or $\mathcal{T}s \neq \mathcal{T}t$.
+Also, according to Pan and Yang [11], transfer learning algorithms can be characterised by (1) which information is transfered; (2) how it is transfered; and, (3) when it is transfered.
 The first characteristic refers to what part of knowledge is chosen to be transfered, in RL it could be the rewards or the policy, for instance.
-The second feature is related to the algorithms used to transfer the knowledge from one domain to the other, which should take into account task mappings; and the third feature specifies in which situations the knowledge should be transferred.
+The second feature is related to the algorithms used to transfer the knowledge from one domain to the other, which should take into account task mappings; and the third feature specifies in which situations the knowledge should be transfered.

 This paper investigates the strengths of a transfer learning meta-algorithm, called L3, that provides a framework that allows the implementation of different algorithms using heuristics to accelerate a Reinforcement Learning procedure in one domain (target), that are obtained from another, simpler, domain (source).
-The L3 meta-algorithm works in 3 stages: first, it uses a RL algorithm to learn how to perform one task, storing the solution for this problem as a case in a case base; in the second stage, it maps actions of the source domain to actions of the target domain; and, in the last stage, it uses the stored cases as heuristics to speed up the Reinforcement Learning process in the target domain.
-By using a case base as part of the transfer learning procedure, L3 falls within the class of case-based transfer learning algorithms, discussed in (Klenk et al., 2011).
-A preliminary investigation on this meta-algorithm was presented in (Celiberto et al., 2011), where a L3 instance based on the Q-Learning algorithm was described.
-The present paper extends our previous work in three ways: first, this work introduces a new L3 algorithm based on the SARSA( $\lambda$ ) algorithm; second, the proposed algorithms are evaluated on more domains than those described in (Celiberto et al., 2011); and, third, we show that the L3 framework is robust under the transference of negative information.
+The L3 meta-algorithm works in 3 stages: first, it uses an RL algorithm to learn how to perform one task, storing the solution for this problem as a case in a case base; in the second stage, it maps actions of the source domain to actions of the target domain; and, in the last stage, it uses the stored cases as heuristics to speed up the Reinforcement Learning process in the target domain.
+By using a case base as part of the transfer learning procedure, L3 falls within the class of case-based transfer learning algorithms, discussed in [12].
+A preliminary investigation on this meta-algorithm was presented in [13], where an L3 instance based on the Q-Learning algorithm was described.
+The present paper extends our previous work in three ways: first, this work introduces a new L3 algorithm based on the SARSA(λ) algorithm; second, the proposed algorithms are evaluated on more domains than those described in [13]; and, third, we show that the L3 framework is robust under the transference of negative information.